 Go to the drivers download page for your computer on your manufacturer’s official website.
 For example, if you own an ASUS Transformer Book T100TAL, go to https://www.asus.com/us/supportonly/t100tal/helpdesk_manual/.

 Select your Operating System (Windows 10 32-bit or Windows 10 64-bit).

 Locate the latest driver for your Broadcom wireless adapter under the Wireless category and download it.

 Install the latest driver for your Broadcom wireless adapter.

-Once the latest driver for your Broadcom wireless adapter has been installed, your computer should start detecting wireless networks around you like it should be.
-It should be noted that it is entirely normal for your Broadcom wireless adapter to either stop detecting wireless networks around it or display the “This device cannot start.
-(Code 10)” error a couple of days after you fix this issue.
-If something like this happens, you should simply:
+Once the latest driver for your Broadcom wireless adapter is installed, your computer should start detecting wireless networks as expected.
+It’s worth noting that it’s entirely normal for your Broadcom wireless adapter to either stop detecting wireless networks or display a “This device cannot start (Code 10)” error a few days after resolving this issue.
+If something like this occurs, you should simply:…

-Right-click on the Start Manu button to open the WinX Menu.
+Right-click on the Start Menu button to open the WinX Menu.